Glimpse/Home/README.md

 The Glimpse client can be accessed (when the application is running, assuming on port 3000) at: http://localhost:3000/glimpse/client

 When prompted for the metadata endpoint, just accept the default.

+## Issue Reporting

+If you run into any problems, please open a new issue in this repo.
+A member of the team will follow up with you ASAP.